Panthers of Pittsburgh: Millennium Panther

 Students, alumni, and fans rub the nose of the Millennium Panther in order to bring good luck to the university's teams prior to athletic contests.
 This tradition was featured in a national television advertisement for the 2012 Hyundai Tucson automobile.

-Panther outside Heinz Field
+Panther outside Acrisure Stadium

-This Panther sits outside Gate A of Heinz Field across the Allegheny River from downtown Pittsburgh.
+This Panther sits outside Gate A of Acrisure Stadium across the Allegheny River from downtown Pittsburgh.
 It is based on the design by Thomas N. Mitrakos, who played football for The University of Pittsburgh and the Pittsburgh Steelers, for the award for the Pitt Varsity Letter Club Awardees of Distinction.
 Dedicated on September 6, 2002.
 The statue, 12 ft long is set on a granite base.
 Paved in the stone around the base is an image of the Cathedral of Learning.
 The statue was made possible by a donation from Charles “Corky” (ENGR ’58) and Frances M. (CAS ‘58) Cost.

 Panther outside the Pete

 This Panther sits at the main entrance of the Petersen Events Center.
 Similar to the Panther outside Heinz Field, it is based on the design by Thomas N. Mitrakos for the award for the Pitt Varsity Letter Club Awardees of Distinction.
 Paving stones surrounding the nine-foot-long panther are etched with images of the former Pitt Stadium.
 The retired jerseys of Panther football greats, including Mike Ditka, Tony Dorsett, Dan Marino, Hugh Green, and Bill Fralic, are carved into the panther's base.
 The statue was made possible by a donation from Charles “Corky” (ENGR ’58) and Frances M. (CAS ‘58) Cost, who also donated the panther statue at Heinz Field.